thehackerwithin/berkeley/index.md

 The Hacker Within relies on peer-driven teaching, so please volunteer to give one of these talks.
 To do so, just ping the listhost by email at [ucb-hacker-within@lists.berkeley.edu](mailto:ucb-hacker-within@lists.berkeley.edu).

+There is also a [slack channel](https://thehackerwithin.slack.com) that many other THWs are on!

 ## Why: